Latest Technology used in bridge construction 2023

 Incorporating AI on the job site, using robotics for tasks like bricklaying and self-sufficient equipment that can perform and complete tasks without human interaction.
-AI is one of the best emerging trends in road construction and equipment used bridge construction.
+AI is one of the best-emerging trends in road construction and equipment used in bridge construction.

 AI can benefit construction projects of bridges, buildings, and roads through improved safety, enhancing workflows, and acquiring jobs done swiftly and better.
 It can also recognize when data or details are missing, ask queries, and use the data it collects.